Surrounding Presthaven Sands you are close to many of North Wales best attractions.

 Anglesey Sea Zoo - Anglesey’s leading, all weather family attraction.
 Come and see marine life up close.

-Chester Zoo is home to over 21,000 endangered and exotic animals based in beautiful, award-winning gardens and is the nearest large zoo to Manchester.
+Chester Zoo - is home to over 21,000 endangered and exotic animals, 500 different animal species in 125 acres.

-From the moment you leave the station your train will begin the journey upwards to the clouds, a journey experienced by some 12 million intrepid travellers since 1896.
+Snowdon Mountain Railway - as you leave the station your train will begin the journey upwards to the clouds, a journey experienced by some 12 million intrepid travellers since 1896.

-This year has been a record year for Holidays in the UK Next year is expected to be even better.
+This year has been a record year for holidays in the UK next year is expected to be even better.